 Mark added, ‘there are children everywhere; some children are alone.
 Many families have no choice but to send them ahead; it is not safe for them to stay.’

-Is the reality it is safer for parents to take a chance to send their child alone rather than stay for the unimaginable in Ukraine?
-Also, many older children, especially boys, maybe drafted in as soldiers and risk losing their lives in conflict?
-Ultimately, this is a risk that many parents are not prepared to take.
+Is the reality it is safer for parents to take a chance to send their child alone; rather than stay for the unimaginable in Ukraine?
+Also, many older children, especially boys, may be drafted in as soldiers and risk losing their lives in conflict.
+This is a risk that many parents are not prepared to take.

 Families become desperate in the hope their children will meet with the kindness of strangers.
 However, there is another danger waiting at train stations; sex traffickers gather, ready to befriend children travelling alone.
-Thankfully, humanitarian Charities also wait, as do strangers with kind hearts who keep an eye out for children alone and the vulnerable.
+So do strangers with kind hearts who watch for children alone and vulnerable.
+Thankfully, humanitarian Charities also wait.

 Hassan, aged 11 travelled alone; officials noticed him by his smile.

 On March 22, the Telegraph reported a story about Hassan, aged 11 years.
-Hassan was a child from Ukraine who travelled alone to his family in Slovakia; Hassan’s mother wrote the family’s contact number on Hassan’s hand and attached a note to his body.
-Thankfully, Hassan made it to his destination, and officials noticed him because of his brave and beautiful smile and notified his family, who came for him.
+Hassan was a child from Ukraine who travelled alone to his family in Slovakia.
+Hassan’s mother wrote the family’s contact number on Hassan’s hand and attached a note to his body.
+Thankfully, Hassan made it to his destination; officials noticed him because of his brave and beautiful smile and notified his family, who came for him.
 Hassan was fortunate, and his bravery was remarkable.
-Thank God he made it to safety; however, he was lucky.
+Thank God he made it to safety; he was lucky.

-The children of Millbrook Primary School, Wigan, are awesome.
+The children of Millbrook Primary School, Wigan, are fantastic.

-Vicky Galligan runs a marketing agency in Wigan, Beltin Marketing; she is a Mum to two young daughters and a thoroughly decent human being.
+Vicky Galligan runs a marketing agency in Wigan, Beltin Marketing.
+She is a Mum to two young daughters and a decent human being.
 I spoke with Vicky, and she knew what to do.
-She contacted her daughter’s school, Millbrook Primary School in Wigan and told them what we wanted the children to do for the children of Ukraine.
+Vicky contacted her daughter’s school, Millbrook Primary School in Wigan and told them what we wanted.

 We wanted children to help the other children feel they were not alone.
 So, the children drew and painted the most stunning pictures and paintings of sunflowers.
 Also, they made pink and blue bags of treats for the children.
-The bags included colouring books, pens, and, more importantly, chocolate, sweets and notes from one child to another to help them stay strong.
+The bags included colouring books and pens.
+They also held chocolate, sweets and notes from one child to another to help them stay strong.

-The children, aged 5 and 6, shared a heartfelt message to the children of Ukraine, a gesture which belied their years.
-The children drew from their hearts, and subsequently, this message was relayed to the recipients; as intended.
-Furthermore, when Vicky rang me to say she had the children’s gifts, I went to meet her, and I inherently knew the children would have understood, and they did…
+The children, aged 5 and 6, shared a heartfelt message with the Ukraine children, a gesture belied their years.
+The children drew from their hearts; subsequently, this message was relayed to the recipients as intended.
+Vicky rang me to say she had the children’s gifts; I went to meet her.
+I knew the children would have understood, and they did.

-As usual, our children listened and showed their support for Ukraine.
+As usual, our children lead the way to support Ukraine.

 I felt humbled by Vicky, her children, and the children and staff of Millbrook Primary School, Wigan.
 They listened and heard our voices as we looked to them to guide us.
-After all, who best to help children than children who know, and as usual, they got it right.
-They got the pencil cases out once more and made everyone feel better by the simplest gestures; they drew and wrote from the heart, from one child to another.
+After all, who best to help children than children who know, and as usual, they got it right?
+They got the pencil cases out and made everyone feel better with the simplest gestures.
+They drew and wrote from one child to another, from the heart.

-Vicky also designed a web page as I told her of the shortage of mobile phones as people travel.
-I told her that Mark had said the major mobile operators were giving out sim cards, pre-paid to people as they boarded trains; however, many did not have a phone.
+Vicky also designed a web page, as I told her of the shortage of mobile phones as people travel.
+I told her Mark said the major mobile operators were giving out sim cards, pre-paid, to people as they boarded trains.
+However, many did not have a phone.
 Once again, Vicky was on it; she delivered without fuss.
-Ultimately, Vicky knew what was needed, and she got the job done.
+Ultimately, Vicky knew what was needed and got the job done.
 Thank you, Vicky; you are amazing.

-Claire Marie Street is Verve CIC Ambassador for the Armed Forces, and it was Claire introduced me to Mark and Martin.
+Claire Marie Street is Verve CIC Ambassador for the Armed Forces; Claire introduced me to Mark and Martin.
 She explained what Mark and Martin had told her, and importantly, she told me what they needed.
-Claire asked me if I would do an article?
+Claire asked me if I would do an article.
 I, of course, said yes.

 Young people wrote letters of support and inspirational messages of hope.

-Claire explained what we wanted, and they put together letters of support, written in both English and Ukrainian, to include as part of their bags of treats.
-Also, the envelopes showed inspirational messages of hope and solidarity, and once more, these wonderful young people understood from the heart.
-Thank you; your messages and letters of love mean so much to a child; you are wonderful.
+Claire explained what we wanted, and the students wrote letters of support in both English and Ukrainian to include as part of their bags of treats.
+The envelopes held inspirational messages of hope and solidarity.
+Once more, these wonderful young people understood from the heart.
+Thank you; your messages and letters of love mean so much to a child; you are lovely.

-The support we have received is amazing, and I know Mark and Martin feel humbled and proud of the kindness and support from everyone in our community.
-However, most humbling is the empathy and compassion shown by our children and young people; as Mark and Martin said initially, ‘we are, first and foremost, family men.’
-And, as family men, we listened and allowed children to do what they do best; they lead from the heart on a path we follow and move further as needed.
+The support we have received is fantastic.
+I know Mark and Martin feel humbled and proud of the kindness and support from everyone in our community.
+However, the empathy and compassion shown by our children and young people are most humbling.
+Mark and Martin said, ‘we are, first and foremost, family men.’
+And, as family men, we listened and allowed children to do what they do best, leading from the heart on a path we follow and moving further as needed.

-We are supporting Ukraine, one day at a time.
+We support Ukraine, one day at a time.

 The situation in Ukraine is not likely to end soon.
-We must continue to support the people of Ukraine as they settle into a new life.
+We must continue supporting Ukraine’s people as they settle into a new life.
 However, we have to create support networks from charities and community groups.
-So, when Martin Dunwoody asked me to meet a group of Ukrainian refugees who had arrived in Cheetham Hill, Salford, I went because he needed help.
-He asked, did I know of anyone who could help them with housing?
-I did, and Jos Croston, Verve Ambassador who works for Salford Housing, came with me as we met at the Troops Naafi Breakfast Club.
-Together, with a translator and a breakfast kindly supplied by Claire and the young people who volunteer, we listened as they told us of their journey so far…
+So, when Martin Dunwoody asked me to meet a group of Ukrainian refugees who had arrived in Cheetham Hill, Salford, I went.
+Martin wanted help and asked if I knew anyone who could help them with housing.
+I did, and Jos Croston, Verve Ambassador for Salford Housing, came with me.
+So, with a translator and a breakfast kindly supplied by Claire and the young people who volunteered, we listened as they told us of their journey so far…

 The families arrived in Salford within ten days of each other after waiting three weeks at the border for their visas.
 Once the permits for everyone were issued, they travelled to Salford, where another family member met who was supporting them.
 Mainly they are women and children with elderly family members; they now live in a three-bedroomed house owned by their cousin in Cheetham Hill, Salford.
 However, there are 18 of them.
 But, for now, being together is important, especially for the children.